cherrai/TerminalFont/README.md

 );
 ```

-**NOTICE**: This is not a recommended way to use Terminal.JS which may lead to an unexpected result.
+**NOTICE**: This is not a recommended way to use TerminalFont.JS, as it may lead to an unexpected result.
 We will provide more elegant ways to use nested styles in the future.

+## To-do List

+- :rabbit: Fallback strategy if terminal doesn't support true color
+- :rabbit: More pre-defined color
+- :rabbit: Gradient color support
+- :rabbit: Render HTML template

 ## License